dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 * Each `ListItem` component is composed of a message and a button.
 * When a `ListItem` component button is selected, that `ListItem`'s `UpdateMessage` method changes the list item text and hides the button.

-The following `MessageUpdateInvokeHelper` class maintains a JS-invokable .NET method, `UpdateMessageCaller3`, to invoke the <xref:System.Action> specified when the class is instantiated. `BlazorSample` is the app's assembly name.
+The following `MessageUpdateInvokeHelper` class maintains a JS-invokable .NET method, `UpdateMessageCaller`, to invoke the <xref:System.Action> specified when the class is instantiated. `BlazorSample` is the app's assembly name.

 `MessageUpdateInvokeHelper.cs`: